soedinglab/transannot/README.md

-# TransAnnot: fast and all-in-one transcriptome annotation
+# TransAnnot: a fast transcriptome annotation pipeline
 TransAnnot is a toolkit designed to predict protein functions, identify orthologous relationships, and decipher biological pathways for newly sequenced transcriptomes.
 Utilizing [MMseqs2's](https://mmseqs.com) fast sequence-sequence and sequence-profile search, it identifies the closest homologs from reference databases to infer essential details such as protein function, structure, and orthologous groups.

 Optionally, TransAnnot can use [Plass](https://github.com/soedinglab/plass) for transcriptome assembly, enabling de novo assembly of raw sequence reads at the protein level.